BoThomas/churchtools-extensions/extensions/translator/tests/e2e/README.md

 ## Overview

 E2E tests run in a real browser (Chromium) and test the complete user experience, including:

 - Multi-window functionality (presentation windows)
 - localStorage communication between windows
 - Real browser behavior (unlike unit/integration tests in jsdom)
 - Visual verification

+**Important:** E2E tests use **mocked APIs** for both Azure Speech SDK and ChurchTools API.
+No real API calls are made during testing.

 **Note:** E2E tests are run **manually only** - they are not part of CI/CD.

 ## Architecture

 E2E tests are **extension-specific** because each extension has:

 - Different dev server port
 - Different mocks (Azure SDK, ChurchTools API, etc.)
 - Different UI structure and selectors